Ontario Pedestrian Accident Attorney

 In California, drivers have a duty to drive carefully around pedestrians and yield the right of way when required by law.
 Unfortunately, some careless and negligent drivers fail to take pedestrian safety into account, leading to serious accidents.

 If you are injured while walking in Ontario, the lawyers at Rose, Klein & Marias, LLP can help.
-Our Ontario pedestrian accident attorneys can represent your case and help you hold the at-fault driver accountable for your injuries.
+Our Ontario pedestrian accident attorney can represent your case and help you hold the at-fault driver accountable for your injuries.
+Contact us today.

 Why Choose Us for Your Pedestrian Accident Case